Indiana Pacers

 The Indiana Pacers are an American professional basketball team based in Indianapolis.
-The Pacers compete in the National Basketball Association (NBA) as a member of the league's Eastern Conference Central Division.
-The Pacers were first established in 1967 as a member of the American Basketball Association (ABA) and became a member of the NBA in 1976 as a result of the ABA–NBA merger.
+The Pacers compete in the National Basketball Association (NBA) as a member of the Central Division of the Eastern Conference.
+The team was founded in 1967 as an original member of the American Basketball Association (ABA) and became a member of the NBA in 1976 as a result of the ABA–NBA merger.
 They play their home games at Gainbridge Fieldhouse.
 The team is named after the state of Indiana's history with the Indianapolis 500's pace cars and with the harness racing industry.

-The Pacers have won three championships, all in the ABA.
-The Pacers were NBA Eastern Conference champions in 2000.
-The team has won nine division titles.
+The Pacers have won three championships, in 1970, 1972, and 1973, all in the ABA.
+They also reached the ABA Finals in 1969 and 1975, and have also appeared in the NBA Finals in 2000 and 2025.
+The team has also won nine division titles.

 Six Hall of Fame players – Reggie Miller, Chris Mullin, Alex English, Mel Daniels, Roger Brown, and George McGinnis – played with the Pacers for multiple seasons.
-Hall of Famers Adrian Dantley, Gus Johnson, and Tim Hardaway also played for the Pacers.
-The franchise has multiple Hall of Fame coaches in Bobby "Slick" Leonard, Jack Ramsay, as well as Larry Brown.
+The franchise has multiple Hall of Fame coaches in Bobby "Slick" Leonard, Jack Ramsay, and Larry Brown.
+Furthermore, former Pacers inducted into international Halls of Fame include Miller and Detlef Schrempf in the FIBA Hall of Fame.

-Franchise history
+History

 1967–1976: ABA dynasty

 In early 1967, a group of six investors (attorney Richard Tinkham, John DeVoe, Chuck DeVoe, entrepreneur Lyn Treece, sports agent Chuck Barnes, and Indianapolis Star sports writer Bob Collins) pooled their resources to purchase a franchise in the proposed American Basketball Association.

-For their first seven years, they played in the Indiana State Fairgrounds Coliseum.
-In 1974, they moved to the plush new Market Square Arena in downtown Indianapolis, where they played for 25 years.
+For their first seven years, they played in the Indiana State Fairgrounds Coliseum, although they did play select playoff games in various places, such as Anderson High School Wigwam for four playoff games (1969, 1971, 1972). and even Assembly Hall for two playoff games (1972).
+In 1974, they moved to the new Market Square Arena in downtown Indianapolis, where they played for 25 years.

 Early in the Pacers' second season, former Indiana Hoosiers standout Bob "Slick" Leonard became the team's head coach, replacing Larry Staverman.
 Leonard quickly turned the Pacers into a juggernaut.
 His teams were buoyed by the great play of superstars such as Mel Daniels, George McGinnis, Bob Netolicky, Rick Mount, Freddie Lewis and Roger Brown.
-The Pacers were – and ended – as the most successful team in ABA history, winning three ABA Championships in four years.
+The Pacers were the most successful team in ABA history, winning three ABA Championships in four years.
 In all, they appeared in the ABA Finals five times in the league's nine-year history, which was an ABA record.